randomuser234-g/Sonic-3-Beta-lightly-fixed/README.md

 -Debug is turned off by default except for the pause function, The Sonic 2 options let you select character as well as listen to the sound test.

 -Knuckles is "playable", although he's mostly just Sonic.
-A palette change is made, but it doesn't always work.
-(The 3rd shade of blue isn't touched, as well as underwater and super palettes.
-Doing these actions will change the color back)
+A palette change is made, but it doesn't work underwater or with super forms.
+Obj_Player_Selected is set to 2 so his signpost works.

 -UP UP, DOWN DOWN, UP UP for Level select and Debug Mode.